Other Names for this Disease

 A diagnosis of Ehlers-Danlos syndrome is typically based on the presence of characteristic signs and symptoms.
 Depending on the subtype suspected, some of the following tests may be ordered to support the diagnosis:

-- Collagen typing performed on a skin biopsy is important for the diagnosis of vascular type, arthrochalasia type, and dermatosparaxis type.
+- Collagen typing performed on a skin biopsy may aid in the diagnosis of vascular type, arthrochalasia type, and dermatosparaxis type.
 Collagen is a tough, fiber-like protein that makes up about a third of body protein.
 It is part of the structure of tendons, bones, and connective tissues.
 People with Ehlers-Danlos syndrome often have abnormalities of certain types of collagen.

-- Genetic testing is available for most subtypes of Ehlers-Danlos syndrome, except the hypermobility type.
+- Genetic testing is available for many subtypes of Ehlers-Danlos syndrome; however, it is not an option for most families with the hypermobility type.

 - Imaging studies such as CT scan, MRI, ultrasound, and angiography may be useful in identifying certain features of the condition.